 – We Beg Your Pardon (Pardon Our Analysis) by Gil Scott-Heron

 No matter how many times I live through moments like these, it never gets any easier.
-Trayvon Martin, Oscar Grant, John T. Williams, Henry Glover, Juan Herera, Amadou Diallo, Iman Morales, Eleanor Bumpers, Vincent Chin, Addie Mae Collins, Cynthia Wesley, Carole Robertson, Denise McNair, Emmett Till… There are so many more names to recall.
+Alton Sterling, Philando Castle, Sandra Bland, Trayvon Martin, Eric Garner, Oscar Grant, John T. Williams, Henry Glover, Juan Herera, Amadou Diallo, Iman Morales, Eleanor Bumpers, Vincent Chin, Addie Mae Collins, Cynthia Wesley, Carole Robertson, Denise McNair, Emmett Till… There are so many more names to recall.
 There are so many names I don’t know.
 And they number into the millions, over centuries as we are reminded over and over again that for people of color in this country, our lives are cheap.

-My heart goes out to Trayvon’s family and all of us who are feeling the trauma and pain in this moment.
-It is wrong.
-It is an atrocity.
-There’s no way this verdict would have gone down if Trayvon was white.
-The legal argument that led to this verdict, which is centuries old, could not exist without de facto acceptance of racism as legitimate motive and Blackness itself as life threatening.
+My heart goes out to the families and all of us who are feeling the trauma and pain of these assaults.
+They are wrong.
+They are an atrocity.
+The legal arguments that almost invariably lead to these verdicts, which are centuries old, could not exist without de facto acceptance of racism as legitimate motive and Blackness itself as life threatening.